steveschnepp/blog.pwkf.org/_posts/2020-09-26-remote-working-is-a-paradigm-shift.md

 author: Steve SCHNEPP
 ---

 > 💡 As our daily life has been disrupted and work-from-home is slowly becoming the new normal, distributed teams are much more common.
-But normal work patterns don't translate immediatly, they have to be adjusted.
+But normal work patterns don't translate immediately, they have to be adjusted.

 We all know the infamous video about Conference Call in Real Life: